Backup and restore

 Set the permissions according to the user who starts OpenKM.

-Once restored, verify file permissions, start OpenKM, and make a repository check.
+Once restored, verify file permissions, start OpenKM, and perform a repository check.
 See Repository checker.

 Backup scripts